Skip to content

 yaml

-# yaml-language-server: $schema=https://abtree.dev/schemas/tree.schema.json
+# yaml-language-server: $schema=https://abtree.sh/schemas/tree.schema.json

 File shape